Are you an expert with over 10 years experience? Find out how you can sign up to our database to be selected for project work across the Commonwealth.

 Where virtual online meetings take place, Members may apply directly to the CPA Headquarters, but are encouraged to notify their Branch Secretary in advance.

-The CPA does organise some activities that are open to non-Members to attend such as virtual webinars and conferences as observers, panellists, or for logistical support.
-More information can be accessed here.
+Some CPA activities are open to non-Members to attend such as virtual webinars and conferences as observers, panellists, or for logistical support.
+To find out about these events, sign up to our mailing list or visit the events page.

 The Parliamentarian offers fantastic opportunities for advertising, from international brands to conference promotion and international organisations.
 The publication is read by Members of Parliament, Parliamentary staff and officials and individual subscribers across the Commonwealth.
 To advertise in The Parliamentarian or the annual Country Profiles please contact the Editor via +44 (0)20 7799 1460 or email email@example.com.